finleye/finleye.github.io/_posts/2016-01-15-sandbox-mode.markdown

 I spent some time searching the web and found the smoking gun.
 It was *[sandbox mode][instagram-sandbox]*!

+#### Maybe read the API Docs

 As it turns out, in November of 2015, Instagram changed their API so that all new apps start in sandbox mode when using the API, until they are approved.
 This limits your interactions with the API in a few ways, but the problem here was that I wanted public data (scope key `public_data`), but in sandbox mode "public" means public data from your applications users.
 So, you only get public data from users who have been invited to test your app, and authorized the app for `public_data`.

-After searching for coordinates for an area I had tagged, I was able to get images.
+After searching for coordinates for an area I had tagged images for, I was able to get images.

 Then after looking at the docs for sandbox mode, I found this;